craftplugins/embed/README.md

 #### Service

-You can just use basic text fields, which won’t get validated when saving an entry.
+You can just use basic text fields, which won’t get validated when saving an entry, or other URL text values.
 To do so just use the `craft.essence.embed` service method.

 ```jinja
 {% set url = 'http://vimeo.com/104385049' %}